Skip to content

 Campground operators hoping to salvage the fall travel season with bookings.

+Left to right: Blayne Perry, owner of Lakewood Camping Resort; Dee Witting, CARVC executive director; Cortney Mauldin, business operations manager and Kevin Strickland, manager of Lakewood Camping Resort.
 October 8, 2024 – The Carolinas Association of Campgrounds & RV Parks (CARVC) reports that campgrounds in the western mountains region of North Carolina and South Carolina are open and accessible despite some areas still in active recovery mode in the wake of Hurricane Helene.

 CARVC Executive Director Dee Witting said campground operators are continually providing status reports to her office.
 In addition to damage assessments, they’re reporting waves of cancellations and the need to fill those campsites.